 Q employs a third way: The election of Expert Panels by the Q Token Holders.
-This combines the best elements of both worlds: On the one hand, Q Token Holders as the ultimate risk bearers of Q get to decide on matters that impact the functioning of Q and its Integrated Applications.
+This combines the best elements of both variants as described above: On the one hand, Q Token Holders as the ultimate risk bearers of Q get to decide on matters that impact the functioning of Q and its Integrated Applications.
 On the other hand, technical decisions that require a deep expert knowledge in a specific field are taken by people with the know-how necessary to make those decisions in an optimal way.

-4.7 Dispute Resolution
+4.6 Dispute Resolution